 From Gothic to Moorish via Baroque

-The walk from here to the western end of the cathedral reminds of the huge size of this Gothic cathedral — at 126 by 83 m it is bigger than a football field.
+The walk from here to the western end of the cathedral confirms the huge size of this Gothic cathedral.
+A 126 by 83 m, this church is bigger than a football field.
 The heights are impressive too: 14 m above street level for the chapels, 25 m for the lateral naves, and 36 m for the central nave and transept — even higher at the crossing but no walking on there!

 On the way down, visitors get a close-up view of the oldest gargoyles and the 9-m Rosette on the western facade — it is really made to be seen from the inside.